 “We did harp on to (Fallon) go and get a preventative and we’d say to her, ‘make sure you’ve got a puffer in your handbag, in your car and at your friends’ houses’ but she often didn’t buy them.” – Fallon’s Dad, Keith Munday

-In her strength and legacy, Keith Munday – Fallon’s father, created his own version of a pub crawl, the Augusta Asthma Adventure.
+In her strength and legacy, Keith Munday, Fallon’s father, created a fundraising event called the Augusta Asthma Adventure.
 Relying on his vibrant, late daughters’ memory, Keith walked almost 300km’s from Byford to Augusta.
-Along the way, Keith stopped at 12 different pubs for a pint and to share his story and gather communities in Fallon’s name, to raise money and awareness for the Asthma Foundation.
+Along the way, Keith stopped at 12 different pubs for a pint and to share his story, bringing communities together in Fallon’s name and raising money and awareness for Asthma WA.

 “It is what it is.
 It was what it was.”
 Keith Munday